kavita-solves/experiment-agent/README.md

 After spending 10+ years designing experiments across growth and marketing teams, I noticed the same pattern.

-Coming up with an experiment idea is usually easy.

-Designing a good experiment is not.
+Coming up with an experiment idea is easy.
+Designing a rigorous experiment is much harder.

-Questions like:
+Before an experiment launches, teams often ask:

 - Is this hypothesis measurable?
 - Should this be an A/B test or a holdout?